Quantum repeaters based on trapped ions with decoherence free subspace encoding: Achieving longer distances

 \subsection{Full quantum repeater with entanglement purification and DFS encoding}

-A second possibility to increase the maximally reachable distance is to include entanglement purification, so that the scheme becomes scalable \cite{Briegel98}.
+A second possibility to increase the maximally reachable distance is to include entanglement purification \cite{Bennett96,Bennett96a,Deutsch96}, so that the scheme becomes scalable \cite{Briegel98}.
 The idea is the following: the Bell pairs in each link are encoded into a DFS in order to protect them from collective dephasing.
 Subsequently one performs entanglement purification and swapping of logical Bell pairs in a nested way \cite{Briegel98}.
 This requires significantly larger quantum memories at each node \cite{Briegel98,Duer1999}.
-The distribution times are unaffected (compared to the case with no entanglement purification) as long as one uses a one-way entanglement purification protocol (see \cite{Hartmann07} for a discussion on the role of memory errors in quantum repeater schemes using one-way and two-way communication in entanglement purification).
+For related work focusing on a setup with cold neutral atoms see \cite{Klein2006,Dorner2008}.

 In order to implement purification one needs to be able to perform Clifford gates and Pauli measurements.
 Below we provide a set of generators of logical Clifford gates (qubits 1 and 2 (3 and 4) encode the first (second) logical qubit) for the encoding $\ket{0_L}=\ket{01}$ and $\ket{1_L}=\ket{10}$: \bea S_L &=& S^{1}\\ \nonumber H_L &=& \left[(HSHZ)\otimes(HSH)\right] CNOT^{1\rightarrow2} \left[(HSX)\otimes X\right] \\ \nonumber CZ_L &=& CZ^{1\rightarrow3}, \eea where $S = \text{diag}(1, i)$ (in the computational basis) is a rotation around the $Z$-axis by an angle $\tfrac{\pi}{2}$, $H$ is the Hadamard gate and $CZ = \text{diag}(1, 1, 1, -1)$ denotes the controlled phase gate.
 A measurement in the logical computational basis can be performed by measuring the first physical qubit in the computational basis.
 Notice that any Clifford circuit can be realized by combining these generating operations.
 However, for particular protocols a direct implementation of the required logical unitary operation using fewer two-qubit gates might be possible.